Skip to content

 type = "openai"

-# A function is a task we're tackling (e.g. generating a haiku)...
+# A function is the interface for the task we're tackling (e.g. generating a haiku)...

 [functions.generate_haiku]